oceanlau/garbage/SQL/MySQL/README.md

 - `ORDER BY` columns from multiple indexes or are different from `WHERE` columns or are different from `GROUP BY` columns.
 - `ORDER BY` nonconsecutive parts of an index.

+### Comparing with Hash Index

+- B-tree is ordered and hash index is not.
+So B-tree supports comparison operators while hash index only supports equality.
+Also B-tree can be used to speed up `ORDER BY` while hash index can not.
+- Leftmost prefixes of B-tree index are still indexes.
+Hash index can only use whole key.